BitBagCommerce/BitBagBible/README.md

 ## Git

-0. Use Gitflow whenever you can:
+0. Use [Gitflow](https://nvie.com/posts/a-successful-git-branching-model/) whenever you can:
 <img src="doc/gitflow.png" />
+1. How to write a commit message and use Git in a proper way?
+Read [here](https://github.com/RomuloOliveira/commit-messages-guide)

 Once you use PHPStorm (and yes, you do if you work at BitBag), you can open your IDE preferences (`PHPStorm -> Preferences`) and search for `File and Code Templates`.